imagej/imagej.github.io/_pages/help/editing/sideboxes.md

 ---
-title: Demo sidebox
-author:
-description: This page demonstrates how to insert a sidebox on the left and right side.
+title: Editing the Wiki - Sideboxes
+section: Help:Editing the Wiki
 ---

+This page demonstrates how to insert a sidebox on the left and right side.

 ## Usage